The Ultimate Guide for Framemeister

 - MANUAL_A/D: enable or disable manual settings (OFF or ON)

-- A/D_LEVEL: can only be used with analogue video to fine tune quality
+- A/D_LEVEL: can only be used with analogue video to fine tune the video quality

 - SCANLINE: this option allows you to enable virtual scanlines (as in old crt tv-sets)